CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ### Anti-Aliasing
 Implemented anti-aliasing by jittering the camera ray in the up and right directions by the amount `boxSize`, aka. jitter ~ uniform(-boxSize/2, boxSize/2).
 This looks visually pleasing enough that it wasn't worth using a Gaussian distribution, since calculating its pdf would be much more expensive.

 When anti-aliasing is ON, first bounce caching must be turned OFF.
+AA has a negligible performance cost, its actual cost is that we need to recompute the first bounce each time.

 | boxSize | Scene | Close-up |
 |--------|------|-------|